GiftCrypto/DogeTeller/README.md

 serviceFee: 0.1
 settxfee: 1
 ```
 This database document will allow DogeTeller to authenticate requests and gather vital information about the dogecoind instance.
-If you plan to run mutliple instance of dogecoind-DogeTeller pairs, you can add a new database document for each pair.
+If you plan to run multiple instance of dogecoind-DogeTeller pairs, you can add a new database document for each pair.
 Also, make sure to keep your API keys secret!

 **2) Configuring and Running DogeTeller:**